helins/linux.gpio.clj/README.md

 Based on [linux-gpio.java](https://github.com/dvlopt/linux-gpio.java).
 Go there for rationale and background.
-In short, this API controls GPIO device from user space by using the "new" Linux API which is convenient, standard, and offers a few advantages over other methods (eg. automatic clean-up of resources when lines are released).
+In short, this API controls GPIO device from user space by using the "new" Linux API which is convenient, standard, and offers a some advantages over other methods (eg. automatic clean-up of resources when lines are released).

 ## License